kukuu/AGILITY/README.md

 	1. Preferred development workflow involves the use of project management tracking tools like JIRA, Confluence.
 Developing practices like TDD, Unit Testing, XP, BDD.
-		The use source control like GIT/svn and continuous integration tools like Jenkins and Hudson
+		The use of source control like GIT/SVN and continuous integration tools like Jenkins and Hudson

 	2. Typical development workflow will follow software development lifecyle: